-The Regional Center for Integrated Risk and Territory Management of the Region of Lower Danube (ReCIRTLD) is to be established in the Euro-region Ruse-Giurgiu.
+The Regional Center for Integrated Risk and Territory Management of the Region of Lower Danube (ReCIRTLD) was established in the Euro-region Ruse-Giurgiu.
 It is an element of a conceived European network of regional centers for the Danube-Rhine region and Southeast Europe.
 In the future it may be extended for the European Mediterranean region.

 Rivers of Europe is an international artistic, civic and educational initiative to encourage intercultural dialogue and creating a common Danubian Identity through different fields of Art.
 During the journey on our floating venue and within the ‘Rolling Tour’ we will implement a wide range of cultural program in 10 countries and 44 cities.

 Contact: Lena Rufli lena.rufli(at)gmail.com or Barna Petrányi petranyi.barna(at)pro-cult.org